robertdebock/presentations/test-driven-development-with-molecule.md

     - role: ansible-role-zabbix_repository
 ```

-What actually happens here is run the Ansible code in `tasks/main.yml`.
+What actually happens here is run the Ansible role using `tasks/main.yml`.

 ----